hpc-unibe-ch/hpc-unibe-ch.github.io/docs/user-guide/job-management/deleting-jobs.md

 ## Description

-This page provides information on how to delete job
+This page provides information on how to delete jobs.

 ## scancel